 If another user requests an item that you have checked out, the loan period is shortened (2 weeks maximum).
 You will be notified to return the item.
 You may, in turn, place a hold to check out the item again.

-Borrowed materials from the Classified Stacks and the Compact Stacks may be renewed twice if there are no holds and if the materials are less than 2 weeks overdue.
+Borrowed materials from the Classified Stacks and the Compact Stacks may be renewed if there are no holds and if the materials are less than 2 weeks overdue.

 You may renew books by contacting Circulation in person, by phone (206/543-4086), or by using the "My Library Account" link found on the Library homepage, beneath the catalog search box.